ArcGIS Blog

 Our heart rates and blood pressure fluctuate throughout the day, based on exertion, food intake, ambient temperature, and sometimes for no reason we can discern.

-Similarly, your data store’s storage and computational use will fluctuate.
+Similarly, the storage and computational use of your organization’s feature data store will fluctuate.
 Healthy systems perform various self-care routines and recycle their processes periodically—these can result in some visible and normal movement in computational resources.

-The key to managing your resources lies in recognizing what range of data points lie within your Feature Data Store’s normal use patterns, and what to do if you see unusual variation.
+The key to managing your resources is recognizing what range of data points lie within your Feature Data Store’s normal use patterns, and what to do if you see unusual variation.

 Storage